ChaosChain/chaoschain-governance-os/README.md

 ### Blockchain Context Fetcher

-The `GoerliContextFetcher` enables connection to real Ethereum networks to fetch:
+The `EthereumContextFetcher` enables connection to real Ethereum networks to fetch:

 - Recent blocks and their metrics
 - Active governance proposals